-PSYCT 62 Psychiatric Disorders B 4 units 36 lecture hours, 108 lab hours
+PSYCT 62 Psychiatric Disorders B 4 units

 Other: Students must have successfully completed all previous semester classes in the Psych Tech program.

 Provides for the general orientation to the ten personality disorders as described in Axis II of the DSM-V. Emphasis shall be upon the defining criteria, interpersonal impact, social consequences and intervention techniques.
 This course will also have 108 hours in mental and developmental disabilities clinical sites.